Jane Raphaely: Career

-Marriage
+Personal life

+Jane appeared on the original version of Name That Tune in 1959.
+In her autobiography, Jane references the show, saying she had "fall[en] into appearing on a TV show in America."

-She married Michael David Raphaely in Birmingham on 24 September 1961.
+Jane married Michael David Raphaely in Birmingham on 24 September 1961.
 They had one son and three daughters.
+Jane is Jewish.

 Honours

 In 2000, Raphaely was honoured with a Print Media SA Fellowship Award by Print Media South Africa (PMSA).
 Other honours awarded to her include Business Woman of the Year, Media Innovator of the Year and Star Woman of Our Time, all in 1986 and the first Women in The Media lifetime achiever award of 2003.